< About us

 Khaled Al Marei has 20 years of experience in reservoir engineering, specialising in due diligence for asset acquisitions and delivering subsurface field development plans.

-As a seasoned reserves auditor, he has advised senior management, arbitration courts, and the wider market on asset valuation and development strategies.
+As a seasoned reserves auditor, Khaled has advised senior management, arbitration courts, and the wider market on asset valuation and development strategies.
 Currently, as Principal Reservoir Engineer at Storegga, Khaled leads carbon capture and storage (CCS) subsurface modelling, supporting decarbonisation projects across Europe and Southeast Asia.

 In addition to his upstream expertise, Khaled is committed to education and professional development.
 He has served on the boards of several educational organisations and actively supports the development of young earth scientists.
 As co-chair of the Continuous Education Committee at SPE London, Khaled focuses on advancing industry knowledge and equipping professionals with the skills needed for success in the evolving energy transition landscape.